-Named in memory of A Better City’s founding director, the Norman B. Leventhal Awards for Excellence in City Building recognize the leaders and innovators who have made significant contributions to our built environment in the areas of Transportation, Land Development, and the Environment.
+Named in memory of A Better City’s founding director, the Norman B. Leventhal Excellence in City Building Awards recognizes the leaders and innovators who have made significant contributions to our built environment in the areas of Transportation, Land Development, and the Environment.

 Governor Michael Dukakis

 Michael Capuano, US Representative, 7th Congressional District of Massachusetts

 John Drew, President & CEO, Drew Company Inc.

 Boston Medical Center

 - Robert Biggio, Vice President of Facilities & Support Services

 - Robert A. DeLeo, Massachusetts House of Representatives

 - Stephen M. Brewer, Senate Committee on Ways and Means

 - Thomas M. McGee, Joint Committee on Transportation